slaclab/pyenvbuilder/docs/source/index.rst

 PyEnvBuilder - Python Environment Builder
 =========================================
-PyEnvBuilder is an open source Python package that can be used to parse a well-defined YAML file and generate a packed conda environmnet, which can be later deployed and unpacked on different machines that do not require conda/python.
+PyEnvBuilder is a python package that can be used to parse a well-defined YAML file and generate a packed conda environment, which can be later deployed and unpacked on different machines that do not require conda/python.

-The goal is to allow for more flexible, consistend and agile environmnet deplyments.
+The goal is to allow for more flexible, consistent and agile environment deployments.

 .. toctree::
    :maxdepth: 2
    :caption: Getting Started

-   introduction.rst
+   installation.rst

 .. toctree::
    :maxdepth: 1
-   :caption: Installation
+   :caption: Environment YAML File Setup

-   installation.rst
+   yaml_setup.rst

 .. toctree::
    :maxdepth: 1